Artificial Neural Networks architect

 r(t) = \tanh(x(t))

-Parameters can have one value per neuron in the population (default) or be common to all neurons (flag population
+Parameters can have one value per neuron in the population (local) or be common to all neurons of the population (global).

 , bool